Course

 Gender and sex play a significant role in health risks, conditions, and outcomes due to a combination of factors, including biological, social, and economic elements.
 Among the differences in health data related to gender are:

-• Women are twice as likely to experience depression than men across all adult age groups (7).
+• Women are twice as likely to experience depression than men across all adult age groups (13).

 What are the reasons for this?
-A lot of it has to do with how women are perceived in society, how their symptoms may present differently than male counterparts, or how their symptoms are presented to and received by medical professionals.
+A lot of it has to do with how women are perceived in society, how their symptoms may present differently than their male counterparts, or how their symptoms are presented to and received by medical professionals.

 • The differences in communication styles of men and women should be understood when caring for patients.